188.8.131.52 Special circumstances

 - Indigenous sorry business.

-Note: Principal carer parents will be able to access a special family circumstance exemption where an immediate family member has died (184.108.40.206) They may also be able to access special family circumstance exemptions where they are subject to family and domestic violence or where they experience unusually high stress due to the breakdown of their marriage or equivalent relationship.
-Principal carer parents who may have experienced a major personal crisis should therefore in the first instance be assessed according to guidelines outlined in 220.127.116.11.
+Note: Principal carer parents who may have experienced a major personal crisis, including domestic violence, should in the first instance be assessed according to guidelines outlined in 184.108.40.206.
+Principal carer parents will be able to access a special family circumstance exemption where an immediate family member has died (220.127.116.11).
+They may also be able to access special family circumstance exemptions where they are subject to family and domestic violence or where they experience unusually high stress due to the breakdown of their marriage or equivalent relationship.

 Exemptions in such cases are limited to the time required to: